 What this tool estimates

-- A single probability that at least one embryo from a stimulation cycle will be euploid, based on the user’s age and AMH level.
+- A single probability that a stimulation cycle produces at least one euploid embryo, using age and AMH as inputs.

 Inputs

-- Age (years): accepted range 29–44.
-Outside this range the model is not displayed.
+- Age (years): accepted range 29 to 44.
+Outside this range, the estimate is not shown.

 Output & display rules

-- Primary output: “Chance of ≥1 euploid embryo” rounded to one decimal place (with <0.1% floor label for very small values).
+- Primary output: “Chance of at least 1 euploid embryo” rounded to 1 decimal place (with a <0.1% floor label for very small values).

 Sources